collective/collective.takeaportrait/README.rst

    :alt: alternate text
    :align: right

-When pressing the button the browser will ask you the permission to access the Webcam and you must accept this to continue.
-The security request is vendor specific.
+When pressing the button the browser will ask you the permission to access the Webcam and you must accept to continue.
+The security request format is vendor specific.

 When confirmed you will see the new portrait overlay, where the webcam is activated and the output stream is directly on your browser.